News

 Databases

-A rather popular bug has excited many MongoDB users when they were unable to connect to their database servers.
-The cause of this failure could be due to recent events at MongoDB Inc. that left users with idle database servers.
-When trying to connect via the mongosh client, the server gave the standard response of "mongodb://127.0.0.0.1:27017/?directconnection=true&serverselectiontimeoutms=2000&appname=mongosh+2.1.1", when there was a local connection.
+A common issue faced by many MongoDB users is the inability to connect to their database servers.
+This problem is particularly evident after recent incidents at MongoDB Inc. that left users with idle database servers.
+When attempting to connect via the mongosh client, users often receive the following error message:

 Error